Symptoms Of A Bad Starter Solenoid

 Starter solenoid for car on gray background.
 Auto parts

 Inside a solenoid is an iron piston that can move forward and backward.
-The piston has copper wire coiled around one end and a coil on the opposite.
+The piston has copper wire coiled around one end and a coil on the other.

 As electricity from the battery flows through the solenoid’s copper wiring, it becomes activated, creating an electromagnetic field that attracts the metal piston and pulls it back.
-This also compresses the spring, which returns the piston to its initial location once the solenoid de-energizes.
+This also compresses the spring, which returns the piston to its original position once the solenoid de-energizes.

-With the piston pulled back, an electrical circuit is closed that allows power to reach the starter motor and, in turn, turn the flywheel that cranks the engine.
-Once the engine starts, the circuit opens again, the piston returns, and electricity stops flowing.
+With the piston pulled back, an electrical circuit is closed that allows power to reach the starter motor and, in turn, rotate the flywheel that cranks the engine.
+Once the engine starts, the circuit opens again, the piston returns, and current ceases flowing.

 Want to see a visual illustration?
 Don’t forget to watch the video below from TecknoMechanics: